RedHatNordicsSA/learnlinux/lab-0/README.md

 [ec2-user@ip-172-31-31-136:22:07:07:~]$
 ```

+### Removing files
+To remove files, we use the command ```rm```.
+It's a very powerful command and should be used with great care.
+Especially if you are an admin user, you may accidentally remove important things which causes the operating system to stop working.

+Let's create some test files which we then can remove.

 ### Priviledged tasks
 Next, we're going to add a new user and group.
 Tasks like this requires admin priviledges.
 The default admin user in Linux is called _root_ and has user ID 0, to perform priviledged tasks, we will need to either become a priviledged user or to use a tool such as ```sudo```, which allows us access to doing priviledged tasks.
+Sudo helps us to have a least priviledge approach to what we are doing, using a non-priviledged user when we can and only use priviledged access when we need to.
+This also helps us to reduce the number of system-fatal mistakes which we do as we learn and gain experience.

 💥 Add a new user called _test_.
 ```